 The core of the song was written in one night; Bahler said it was an outpouring of what he was feeling at the time.
 The process of refining and recording it took additional time.

-At the end of the day, Bahler said he hopes his song provides encouragement to others.
+At the end of the day, Bahler said he hopes his song encourages others.

-“We know that we serve a God who is eternal and He can see the whole picture when all we are able to see is about three inches in front of our own face,” he said.
+“We know that we serve a God who is eternal and He can see the whole picture when all we can see is about three inches in front of our own face,” he said.

 You can download or stream “Waiting” on iTunes, Google Play, Amazon Music, Spotify, YouTube, and other online music stores or streaming services.
 Learn more at www.loganbahler.com.